Tamarindo, Costa Rica: History

 Tamarindo began as a small village of several families who largely depended on fishing.

 In 1985, Texas businessman Russell Wenrich purchased land in the village of Tamarindo and began to develop beachside cabanas.
 Five years later, Wenrich met Robert August, star of the 1966 surfing documentary The Endless Summer, who moved to town.
 Still later, Wenrich persuaded the Costa Rican tourism agency to subsidize filming in Tamarindo for the 1994 sequel The Endless Summer II.
 This film, which began with scenes from Tamarindo, is generally credited for launching a tourism boom that transformed a small fishing village into the tourism center it is today.

 Tamarindo was incorporated as a town on November 27, 1995, by Decreto Ejecutivo (English: Executive Order) 24820-G.

 "Another watershed moment came in 2003 when the nearby airport at Liberia started handling international flights, putting the town within five hours reach of Miami," Wavelength magazine wrote in 2020.

 In 2004, the town's beach was stripped of its Blue Flag designation for pollution.
 It regained the designation in 2006, but lost it again the following year after water-quality tests conducted by Costa Rica's National Water and Sewer Institute determined that some areas had more than 7,000 times the level of fecal matter considered safe by the U.S. Environmental Protection Agency.
 After years of work, the town reportedly regained the Blue Flag in 2018.

 Geography

 Tamarindo has an area of 125.86 km2 and an elevation of 27 m.

+The nearby Las Baulas National Marine Park is an important nesting site for the endangered leatherback sea turtle (Dermochelys coriacea).